d1jun/ThematicMusicRecommender/README.md

 playlist of songs of that theme.
 This project uses the [Spotify API](https://developer.spotify.com/documentation/web-api/) to handle user authentication.
-The Spotify API is also used to retrieve the user's saved playlists and albums, retrieve the tracks from a selected playist or album, create a new playlist, and add new tracks to the newly created playlist.
+The Spotify API is also used to retrieve the user's saved playlists and albums, retrieve the tracks from a selected playlist or album, create a new playlist, and add new tracks to the newly created playlist.

 # Original Song Database